Hacker0x01/docs.hackerone.com/docs/programs/disclosure.md

 ![disclosure flowchart](./images/disclosure-4.png)

 For more information, please read the full [HackerOne Disclosure Guidelines](https://hackerone.com/disclosure-guidelines).
 If disclosure was accidentally initiated or you have concerns about this process, please [submit a support request](https://support.hackerone.com/hc/en-us/requests/new).

+### Hacker Interactions with Disclosed Reports
+After reports have been disclosed, hackers can still add their own report summary in the *hacker summary** section.
+Hackers can only edit the hacker summary portion of the report as they won't be able to edit the official program report summary.

+Locking reports will prevent hackers from being able to add or edit their hacker summary.
+If a hacker already provided a summary for the report, you can't remove it from the report.